iremzalp/Probabilistic_Impact_Estimation/README.md

 In contrast, I faced no issues while installing all the necessary dependencies on a Linux system.

+Although I did not have the opportunity to test it on a Microsoft system, there are no issues reported on the internet regarding MXNet installation for this platform.

 4. Download the necessary data
 The REFIT data files can be accesed from the following link: https://pureportal.strath.ac.uk/files/62090184/CLEAN_REFIT_081116.7z